Green chemistry: Contested definition

-There are ambiguities in the definition of green chemistry, and in how it is understood among broader science, policy, and business communities.
+There are ambiguities in the definition of green chemistry and how it is understood among broader science, policy, and business communities.
 Even within chemistry, researchers have used the term "green chemistry" to describe a range of work independently of the framework put forward by Anastas and Warner (i.e., the 12 principles).
 While not all uses of the term are legitimate (see greenwashing), many are, and the authoritative status of any single definition is uncertain.
 More broadly, the idea of green chemistry can easily be linked (or confused) with related concepts like green engineering, environmental design, or sustainability in general.
-The complexity and multifaceted nature of green chemistry makes it difficult to devise clear and simple metrics.
+Green chemistry's complexity and multifaceted nature makes it difficult to devise clear and simple metrics.
 As a result, "what is green" is often open to debate.

 Awards

 Several scientific societies have created awards to encourage research in green chemistry.